 What Kinds of Cases Go to Keomah Village, IA Small Claims Court?

 You can always sue an individual Keomah Village, IA Small Claims Court if they live in Keomah Village, IA County.
 You can always sue a company in Keomah Village, IA Small Claims Court if their business is located in Keomah Village, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Keomah Village, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes